 Alterna Professional Caviar Repair X Re-Texturising Protein Cream

 Ideal for dry and mature hair, this Caviar Repair X range contains caviar oil so I’m guessing it’s not vegetarian (but I will check).
-The shampoo and conditioner, however, are free from silicones, sulphates, parabens and sodium chloride which makes me trust the brand as one that genuinely cares about hair’s condition.
+The shampoo and conditioner, however, are free from sulphates, parabens and sodium chloride which makes me trust the brand as one that genuinely cares about hair’s condition.
 Please note, Alterna products do contain some silicones but I’ve been told by the in-house team they are ‘smart-silicones’ which means they are water soluble and graded so finely they do not damage hair.

 Organic Surge Volume Boost Shampoo